lisafast/lacnotredame/Content/about/2023BoardReport.md

 ## Members open issues

-* Rob Farley retiring from Camp Kalalla \endash  looking for replacement
-* Proposed coordinate Weed cutting: Marie and Gaston, Graeme.
+* Proposed coordinate Weed cutting: Jane,Marie and Gaston, Graeme.
-* Mary Lee: more weeds impacting use and enjoyment.
+* Merilee: more weeds impacting use and enjoyment.
 * Proposed cutting strategy: plan to do a different section each year.
 What section is the priority?
 * Bob Scott provided back ground on how to organize successful weed cutting with cutter and barge.
 Minimum 10 people.
 Contact Bob Scott, Rob